Last updated on June 10, 2026

 Is Infinity Stone One or Two Card Types?

 “Infinity stone” are two card types; artifact subtypes, to be specific.
-This is different from Doctor Who’s “time lord”, which is one two-word creature subtype.
+This is different from Doctor Who’s “time lord”, which is the only two-word creature subtype.
 Head designer Mark Rosewater believes that two-word subtypes were a mistake and should not be repeated.

 How Can You Get Infinity Stones?